 I began to climb back down, only for him to say, “Come on up.”

-After a split-second’s pause, I quietly climbed into the command center and took the seat next to Wilhelm.
+After a split-second’s pause, I quietly floated into the command center and took the seat next to Wilhelm.
 Leaning back in the seat, I stared out the window, gazing into the inky black void.
 The stars were finally returning to normal, now that we were slowing down; if I tried my best to ignore the red glare of Kapteyn’s, I could pretend I was back on Earth, staring up into the night sky.

 “Useless?”
 I offered.